conlacda/atcoder-companion/README.md

 * [x] Add setup page
 * [] Add performance graph
 * [] Show difficulty of problems (get from kenkoo)
-* [] Number of submission, ration of AC (can enable, disable) - can calculate by using standings API - get inspired by [AtCoder ACer](https://chromewebstore.google.com/detail/atcoder-acer/pmdfjdiiiacncpgmjmeicdoidkaadjde)
+* [] Number of submissions, the ratio of AC (can enable, disable) - can calculate by using standings API - get inspired by [AtCoder ACer](https://chromewebstore.google.com/detail/atcoder-acer/pmdfjdiiiacncpgmjmeicdoidkaadjde)
-* [] Add status + test cases to printing page
+* [] Add status + test cases to the printing page

 ## Improvement
 * Upload to the Firefox store.